 "Trying to catch flies?"
 The Prince drawled as he strode past them, turning on a lamp.
 "This is where you will remain until we can take care of our little problem."

 "Why are you helping us?"
 Gohan interjected.
 "How do you know we're not going to hurt you or something?"

 "Look, kid," the Prince snarled, "you couldn't hurt me if you tried.
 I'm letting you stay here because, frankly, you are harmless.
 The both of you."
 He sent Bulma a look that had her sneering back at him.
 "Although I have my eye on you."

-She took in the lavish large bathroom.
+She took in the lavishly large bathroom.
 "Wow," she breathed, looking over the gold and platinum fixtures, the marble toilet, the luxurious shower and claw footed tub.
 Suddenly, her heart was pounding, and she swallowed, before backing up into the Prince and looking at him with embarrassment.
 "I'm sorry," she breathed.
 "I can't-"